-When it comes to data center relocations, checklists are very important.
-They are a necessary tool to keep things organized and track task completion at a much simpler level than a detailed project plan.
+When it comes to data center migrations and relocations, checklists are very important.
+They are a necessary tool to keep things organized and track task completion at a much simpler level than via a detailed project plan.

-Checklists not only serve to unify team members in completing tasks one by one, they more importantly, can even serve as a safety net to protect the project as a whole.
-To illustrate this, let’s turn to another place where a checklist is found: flying an airplane.
+Migration checklists not only serve to unify team members in completing tasks one by one, they more importantly serve as a safety net to protect the project as a whole.
+To illustrate this principle, let’s turn to another place where a checklist is found: flying an airplane.

 Flying an airplane safely requires not one, but many checklists: Exterior Checklist, Interior Checklist, Engine Start Checklist, Pre-Taxi Checklist, Taxi Checklist, Takeoff Checklist, and more.
 As you can see in the discipline of flight, multiple system checks are utilized in order to fly safely.
 When it comes to flying planes, checklists are considered imperative and supplement flying skills, experience and flight planning.